kyma-project/cli/docs/gen-docs/kyma_alpha_create_module.md

       --insecure               Use an insecure connection to access the registry.
       --mod-path string        Specifies the path where the component descriptor and module packaging will be stored.
 If the path already has a descriptor use the overwrite flag to overwrite it (default "./mod")
   -w, --overwrite              overwrites the existing mod-path directory if it exists
-      --registry string        Repository context url for component to upload.
+      --registry string        Repository context url for module to upload.
 The repository url will be automatically added to the repository contexts in the module
   -r, --resource stringArray   Add an extra resource in a new layer with format <NAME:TYPE@PATH>.
 It is also possible to provide only a path; name will default to the last path element and type to 'helm-chart'
   -t, --token string           Authentication token for the given registry (alternative to basic authentication).
 ```